saipreetham/Coursera-ELE475/Problem-Set-1.md

 ## Problem 2

+> You	are	a	processor	designer	and	have	to	make	a	decision	between	building	a	processor	which	executes	at	1GHz	and	has	an	average	CPI	1.2	and	a	processor	which	executes	at	2GHz,	but	has	a	CPI	of	2.
+Which	is	better	to	build	and	why?

 The measure we want is "Time per Instruction".
 What we have is:

 - CPI, measured in "Cycles per Instruction";